zain-720/UniManager/README.md

   Is a hub for all the apps current main features listed below

   a.
 Note Taker
-    Has the ability to create notes, edit them, and delete them while also storing all of them.
+    Has the ability to create notes, edit them, and delete them while also storing all of them.<br>
     - In cases where two users are using note taker on the same account at the same time Note Taker will update whenever an action is performed (adding, saving, deleting, reloading).
-If one user deletes a note but another user edits and saves that same note, that note is added back in its new edited state
+If one user deletes a note but another user edits and saves that same note, that note is added back in its new edited state <br>

   b.
 Todo List
-    Function with the ability to store todo messages in a list ordered by closest todo to current date, inputed from the todo list app.
+    Function with the ability to store todo messages in a list ordered by closest todo to current date, inputed from the todo list app.<br>
      - In cases where two users are using todo list on the same account at the same time Todo List will update whenever an action is performed (adding, editing, deleting, reloading).
-If one user deletes an item but another user edits and saves that same item, that item is added back in its new edited state.
+If one user deletes an item but another user edits and saves that same item, that item is added back in its new edited state. <br>
-     - However for checking off a box for an item which was deleted by a user on the same account, that item will still be deleted.
+     - However for checking off a box for an item which was deleted by a user on the same account, that item will still be deleted.<br>
-     - List items cannot be edited while checked off as complete
+     - List items cannot be edited while checked off as complete <br>

 Component Contruction Documentation